MojiJokar/CI-CD-Pylint/README.md

 # CI-CD-Pylint
-More Practise on some workflows suggested in  GitHub Github Actions CI/CD
+More Practise on some workflows suggested in  GitHub.\n
+# Github Actions CI/CD